If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually been released.

-The SNES Batman is very clearly early in development, if not a proof-of-concept to pitch to DC Comics: only two stages are present, with the latter looking rather incomplete.
-Only one enemy type (using poorly-upscaled Double Dragon 3 sprites) is present, though the Joker is fought at the end of the first stage (albeit with his attack sprites being glitchy versions of the other enemy's).
+The SNES Batman is a beat-'em-up that is very clearly early in development, if not a proof-of-concept to pitch to DC Comics: only two stages are present, with the latter looking rather incomplete.
+Only one enemy type (using poorly-upscaled sprites from Double Dragon 3: The Rosetta Stone) is present, though the Joker is fought at the end of the first stage (albeit with his attack sprites being glitchy versions of the other enemy's).
 Breakable objects are also around, though they're empty.

-For quite a while, the game was known as "Real Shitty Batman!" due to the ROM header having been edited to said name.
-Many who've played it have agreed: it's a real shitty Batman.
+A build was released by the scene group "Accumulators" on August 9, 1994.
+For quite a while, the game was known as "Real Shitty Batman!" due to the ROM header having been edited to said name at some point, and many who've played it have agreed: it is a real shitty Batman.

 Download.png Download Batman (Software Creations prototype)